 Cut into 12 small pieces and place on the baking tray leaving a few centimetres between them as they’ll grow in the oven!

-Allow to cool then store in an airtight container.
-Best eaten within a day.
+If not eating straight away allow to cool then store in an airtight container.
+Best eaten within a day or two.
+Can be frozen.

 Did you know that I also have a vegan food blog, Cook Veggielicious?